USS Carl Vinson: Ship seal

 The seal of USS Carl Vinson shows an eagle, wings spread and talons extended, carrying a banner in its beak.
 The eagle is emblematic of the nation and the ship's motto, and also represents the power that resides in the ship's aircraft.
 The eagle flies in the form of a stylized letter "V," the initial of the ship's namesake, Congressman Carl Vinson.
 The "V" also represents the ship's hull when viewed bow-on.
 Inscribed on the banner that the eagle carries is the Latin phrase "Vis Per Mare" which means "Strength through the Sea".

 Carrier Strike Group One

 In October 2009, the US Navy announced that Carl Vinson would be the flagship of the newly established Carrier Strike Group One (CSG1), based in San Diego.
 The ship, under the command of then Captain Bruce H. Lindsey, departed Norfolk for San Diego on 12 January 2010.
 Accompanying the carrier was Carrier Air Wing Seventeen, Destroyer Squadron 1 and the guided missile cruiser Bunker Hill.

 Design and construction

-The keel was laid at Newport News Shipbuilding on 11 October 1975, and on 15 March 1980 the ship was launched/christened.
-Congressman Carl Vinson became the first person in the history of the United States Navy to witness a ship's launching in his honor.
-After builder sea trials, she was delivered to the Navy on 26 February 1982.
+The keel was laid at Newport News Shipbuilding on 11 October 1975, and on 15 March 1980 the ship was christened and launched.
+The USS Carl Vinson was the first major U.S. Navy warship to be named after a person still living, and Congressman Carl Vinson became the first person in the history of the United States Navy to witness a ship's launching in his honor.
+After builder sea trials, she was delivered to the Navy on 26 February 1982 and commissioned on 13 March 1982.